malgrieve/Lumore/Lumore/Religon/Major Stars/major-stars.md

 ### Wolford, Nickname
 God of Magic and Sorcery
-- Magicstar
+- Magistar

 ### Asanna, Nickname
 Goddess of Love and Marraige
 - Lovestar

 ### Crozzen, Holysmith**
-God of Craft and the Forge
+Goddess of Craft and the Forge
-- Forgestar
+- Ironstar

 ### Yukire, Nickname
 God of Peace and Dreams
-- Dreamstar
+- Cloudstar

 ### Agil, Nickname
 God of Trade and Commerce